menu

 Demographics

-In terms of college education, Colchester is nearly on par with the US average for all cities of 21.84%: 19.32% of adults 25 and older in Colchester have a bachelor's degree or advanced degree.
+The education level of Colchester citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.32% of adults 25 and older in Colchester have a college degree.

 The per capita income in Colchester in 2022 was $30,462, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $121,848 for a family of four.
 However, Colchester contains both very wealthy and poor people as well.